top of page

 What Your Doctor Needs to Know About ADHD — and How You Can Help

-A doctor Last Monday, The Society for ADHD hosted our first Educational Luncheon, It's a Family Affair, at Avalon North in Arlington, VA.
+A doctor Last Monday, The Society for ADHD hosted our first Educational Luncheon of the spring, It's a Family Affair, at Avalon North in Arlington, VA.
 What an extraordinary morning of honest conversation, shared learning, and community connection.
 Thank you to everyone who joined us.
 Today's post is for everyone who has ever sat across from a healthcare provider and felt unseen, dismissed, or misunderstood, and for the providers themselves who want to do better.
-The Problem With "You Don
+The Problem

 Tanya Murphy